Country Profile: Georgia

 Environment

-Georgia faces various environmental challenges, including air pollution, heavy water pollution, and land degradation.
-The country is a signatory to multiple international environmental agreements aimed at addressing climate change and biodiversity loss.
+Georgia faces several environmental challenges, including air and water pollution, land degradation, and biodiversity loss.
+The government is a party to multiple international environmental agreements, aiming to address these issues through sustainable practices and resource management.

 Transportation